DeepGraphLearning/PEER_Benchmark/README.md

 [Jian Tang](https://jian-tang.com)
 (*equal contribution)

+## News ##

+- [2022/09/19] The initial release!
+We release source codes and configs for 14 tasks in the PEER benchmark.
+- [2022/10/16] Full PEER benchmark released!
+We newly release the source codes and configs for three protein function prediction tasks from FLIP.

 ## Overview ##

 PEER is a **comprehensive** and **multi-task** benchmark for protein sequence understanding.
-It contains 14 tasks of protein understanding lying in 5 task categories including protein function prediction, protein localization prediction, protein structure prediction, protein-protein interaction prediction and protein-ligand interaction prediction.
+It contains 17 tasks of protein understanding lying in 5 task categories including protein function prediction, protein localization prediction, protein structure prediction, protein-protein interaction prediction and protein-ligand interaction prediction.
 On this benchmark, we evaluate different types of sequence-based methods for each task including traditional feature engineering approaches, different sequence encoding methods as well as large-scale pre-trained protein language models